Tiits/microcoleus-project/README.md

 ---

-*This project is part of a bachelor thesis in data science and machine learning.*
+*This project was carried out as part of a bachelor thesis in data science and machine learning, at the University of Neuchâtel, in collaboration with the Microbiology Laboratory.*